Maxwell-independence: a new rank estimate for 3D rigidity matroids: Introduction

-In 3D, however, different maximal, Maxwell-independent subsets of a graph may have different sizes, see Figure \ref{fig:banana}.
-I.e, in 3D, the set of Maxwell-independent subsets of edges does not form a matroid.
-Clearly, any maximal independent set of edges of $G$ is itself Maxwell-independent, so the rank of the rigidity matroid of a graph is at most the size of {\em some} maximal Maxwell-independent subset of edges and this generalizes to any dimension.
-But this reduces to the trivial upper bound of number of edges, for Maxwell-independent graphs $G$.
-For other special classes of graphs such as graphs of bounded degree, graphs that satisfy certain covering conditions etc., somewhat better bounds are known \cite{JacksonJordanrank:2006, JacksonJordansparse:2005}.
+For $d=3$, however, different maximal, Maxwell-independent sets may have different sizes, see Figure \ref{fig:banana}.
+I.e, for $d=3$, the collection of Maxwell-independent sets does not yield a matroid.
+Clearly, any maximal independent subgraph of $G$ is itself Maxwell-independent, so the rank of the generic rigidity matroid of a graph is at most the size of {\em some} maximal Maxwell-independent set and this generalizes to any dimension.
+But this only yields the trivial upper bound, i.e., number of edges, for Maxwell-independent graphs.
+For other special classes of graphs such as graphs of bounded degree, graphs that satisfy certain covering conditions etc., alternative combinatorial formulae are known \cite{JacksonJordanrank:2006, JacksonJordansparse:2005}, that give better bound than the number of edges in some cases.

-This leads to the following two natural questions concerning the rank of the 3D rigidity matroid.
-The first question was posed by Tib\'or Jord\'an during the 2008 BIRS rigidity workshop \cite{bib:birs}.
+This leads to the following natural question concerning the rank of the $3$-dimensional generic rigidity matroid.
+The question was posed by Tib\'or Jord\'an during the 2008 BIRS rigidity workshop \cite{bib:birs}.

-{\em Question 1:} Does {\it every} maximal, Maxwell-independent set of a graph have size at least the rank?
+{\em Question ($\star$):} Does {\it every} maximal, Maxwell-independent subgraph (subsets of edges) of a graph $G$ have size at least the rank of the $3$-dimensional generic rigidity matroid of $G$?

-{\em Question 2:} Is there a better and tractable combinatorial rank upper bound (than the number of edges) for Maxwell-independent graphs?

-Several algorithms exist for approximating the recognition of 3D rigidity and independence combinatorially (\cite{bib:survey, andrewThesis,sitharam:zhou:tractableADG:2004} ).
-The simplest of these algorithms is a minor modification (\cite{andrewThesis}) of Jacobs and Hendrickson's (\cite{Jacobs97analgorithm}) 2D pebble game, and finds a maximal Maxwell-independent set (it may be neither the minimum one nor the maximum one).
-Our answer to Question 1 simplifies the proof of correctness for these algorithms when they claim non-rigidity and non-independence of graphs in 3D.

-Note that the answer to Question 1 would be obvious if every maximal Maxwell-independent set of a given graph $G$ contains a maximal independent set of $G$.
+Note that the answer to Question ($\star$) would be obvious if every maximal Maxwell-independent set of a given graph $G$ contains a maximal independent set of $G$.
 However, this is not the case.
 See Figure \ref{fig:bananaBar}.